mandclu/ck4/media/README.md

 Currently this widget supports setting the attributes *width* and *height* for all media types and *alt* for images.
 The *controls* (audio and video) and *allowfullscreen* (iframe) are automatically set.

-The resulting HTM will be p.e. for an image with a caption
+The resulting HTML for an image with a caption will be p.e.

     <figure class="image">
         <img src="/url/to/media" alt="Some Alternative" />